JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Large-scale proliferation is achieved by culturing T cells in a medium containing cytokines, such as IL-2, IL-7 and IL-15 and costimulatory signals to promote cell survival and division.³,⁴

-Cell density is one of the most crucial factors in successful T cell expansion, as manufacturers must determine the ideal cell density to ensure optimum growth.
-While a low cell density may lead to apoptosis due to oxidative stress and insufficient survival signals, extremely high cell densities may cause T cells to compete for resources.⁵ Research by Ghaffari et al. reveals an initial increase in cumulative population doubling as the cell density increases, with the maximum value estimated at 250 x 103 cells/mL.
+Cell density is one of the most crucial factors in successful T cell expansion, as manufacturers must determine the optimal cell density to ensure optimal growth.
+While a low cell density may lead to apoptosis due to oxidative stress and insufficient survival signals, extremely high cell densities may cause T cells to compete for resources.⁵ Research by Ghaffari et al. reveals an initial increase in cumulative population doubling as the cell density increases, with the maximum value estimated at 250 × 10^3 cells/mL.
 Further increases in cell density during the culture step led to a rapid decline in T cell expansion.
-The research also revealed the importance of increasing the bead:cell ratio to improve expansion rates.⁵
+The research also revealed the importance of increasing the bead: cell ratio to improve expansion rates.⁵

 Cytokines, such as IL-2, IL-7 and IL-15, must be added to the culture to promote survival and proliferation.
 These cytokines also regulate the differentiation of T cells into cytotoxic and regulatory subtypes.³,⁴